phil-bell/slumlords/README.md

 # slumlords.london
-Website deticated to protecting tenants from landlords
+Website deticated to being a voice tenants of bad landlords